opencog/learn/README-Vision.md

 symbols.
 Unsupervised learning has to be a project of spotting patterns in sparse symbolic networks.
 Common-sense reasoning is then the application of those learned patterns to the prediction of outcomes.

+Another very old AI problem is the "frame problem", and I think that we've got that one licked, too, although this is a far more tenuous claim.
+The "frame problem" is one of selecting only those things that are relevant to a particular reasoning problem, and ignoring all of the rest.
+Well, hey: this is exactly what grammars do: they tell you exactly what is relevant, and they ignore the rest.
+The grammars have learned to ignore the background features that don't affect the current situation.

+But whatever...
+This gets abstract and can lead to an endless spill of words.
+I am much more interested in creating software that actually works.

 Perhaps deep learning and neural nets will someday be able to do this.
 Today, they cannot.
 The algorithms described here currently seem to have